robinmalburn/sublime-tabfilter/README.md

 ## Compatibility

-This plugin is compatible with Sublime Text 2 and 3<sup>*</sup>.
+This plugin is compatible with Sublime Text 2 and 3.

-**<sup>*</sup>** Sublime Text 3 is still in beta at the moment, so there could be changes whilst it's in development that could break this plugin's compatability in the future.
-If you stumble across any problems, please do raise an [issue](https://github.com/robinmalburn/sublime-tabfilter/issues)

 ## Installation